What are they:

 - Distributing any remaining assets among heirs

-This process mainly falls to an executor or admin of the estate, who is also required to have one.
+This process mainly falls to an executor or admin of an estate, who is also required to have one.
 If there is any malfeasance on the part of the executor, the heirs of the estate can file a claim against the bond.
 This claim is then investigated by the surety.
 If it is found to be legitimate, the surety reimburses the heirs for damages as stated by the terms in the surety.
 It is then up to the executor to reimburse the surety for what was paid out.

 Who Needs One?

 As a rule, most administrators and executors who are in charge of a deceased person’s estate should buy a probate court surety even if it isn’t required.
 In many cases, the will or trust of the deceased will require that a probate bond be purchased and put into effect.
 Most courts will not order a bond to be purchased if there are no outstanding debts and the deceased’s heirs agree to waive the bond.
-If the executor doesn’t have the agreement of all the deceased’s heirs or if there is considerable outstanding debt, bonding is almost always required during the probate process.
+If an executor doesn’t have the agreement of all the deceased’s heirs or if there is considerable outstanding debt, bonding is almost always required during the probate process.

 There are several types of probate court bonds, although they all essentially have the same function.
 Our staff can help you decide which probate bond you will need as an executor of an estate.
 Types include: